gigisheehan06-blip/3116-Comp-group2/README.md

 Need to choose problem for comp assignment
 Leaning towards option 1: Globular clusters
 Meeting to be cont. week 2 wednesday

+Project Choice
+Scheduling
+-Make 1 holy document that we only touch when we agree -meetings held every week on friday lecture break from now on
 ### Week 2
 Attendence:
 Notes: